Donawalt/donael-portfolio-v6-2019/src/pages/Portfolio-Axel/index.md

 > Author : Donaël Walter<br>Outils : Figma, React

 <div class="introP">
-  In order to improve my skills and test the Figma software, I proposed to one of my classmates from L'iut de Dijon, to make him his portfolio, below are the first models.
+  In order to discover the graphic design software Figma, I suggested to a classmate to think about his portfolio.
+Here are the models I made when I first used Figma.

+  Axel Dos Santos is a person with whom I have studied for the last two years at the IUT in Dijon, it is in his company that I have worked a lot on photography and image.
+He is currently in film school in Paris.
 </div>

 ## First models